Michelle Pfeiffer is fighting to make your beauty products safer

-Your beauty products may be harming you, and Michelle Pfeiffer, the actress, is fighting to make sure the government does a better job of regulating the products you slather on your body.
+Your beauty products may be harming you, and Michelle Pfeiffer, the actress and one of Fast Company‘s Most Creative People in 2019, is fighting to make sure the government does a better job of regulating the products you slather on your body.

 What many Americans don’t realize is that the beauty industry is not regulated.
 While products you ingest are regulated by the Food and Drug Administration, the chemicals and ingredients that you put on your skin–your body’s largest organ–are not vetted by the government in any way.
 Compare this to the European Union, where more than 1,400 ingredients have been banned in personal care products because they are either known to cause harm or questionable.